Channel ferry ports linking England and Francetake your own car

 You must carry:

-- At least one high visibility vest or jacket (ideally one per passenger) which must be accessible in the car; not stowed in the boot or elsewhere.
+At least one high visibilty vest or jacket (ideally one per passenger) which must be accessible in the car; not stowed in the boot or elsewhere.

-- A breathyliser (ideally a spare as well) so you can measure your blood alcohol level if required.
+A breathylser (ideally a spare as well) so you can measure your blood alcohol level if required.
 Disposable ones are easily available at supermarkets, pharmacies etc, and inexpensive.

 Also watch out for...

-- Priority to the right – in built-up areas, unless there are 'give way' markings on side roads, you must give way to vehicles turning out.
+Priority to the right – in built-up areas, unless there are 'give way' markings on side roads, you must give way to vehicles turning out on your right.

 As soon as you roll off the ferry you're subject to French rules of the road.
 Stay within the rules and you'll be fine.
 Above all, enjoy the experience.